yemifatodu/Sale_Data_MeriSkill_internship_project/README.md

     Data Aggregation: Used SQL to aggregate sales data by various dimensions, such as month, product category, and region.
     By applying these methods, I was able to uncover key insights and provide actionable recommendations for improving sales strategies and optimizing operations.

 ---

+For more SQL queries related to this project, click [here](https://github.com/yemifatodu/SQL-QUERY_MERI-SKILL-SALES-DATA).

+---

 ### Analysis of the Sales Dashboard Chart (2019)